 Surprises in Logic: When Dynamic Formality Meets Interactive Compositionality

-This paper addresses Ludwig Wittgenstein’s claim that “there can never be surprises in logic” (Tractatus 6.1251) from a perspective of the distinction between substantial and dynamic models of formality.
+This paper addresses Ludwig Wittgenstein’s claim that “there can never be surprises in logic” (TLP 6.1251) from a perspective of the distinction between substantial and dynamic models of formality.
 It attempts to provide an interpretation of this claim as stressing the dynamic formality of logic.
-Focusing on interactive interpretation of
+Focusing on interactive interpretation